 Most buyers request a home inspection as a condition of their offer.
 While a home inspector will dig more deeply into your home than a buyer, the preparation you made before your first showing should help you get ready for the inspection.
-I can give you personalized advice, too.
+We can give you personalized advice, too.

 Preparing for the Home Appraisal

 You're in the home stretch.
 While it’s tempting to focus on your next move, until the closing is over, you have some final responsibilities as a seller.
-I will guide you through those final steps to a successful closing!
+We will guide you through those final steps to a successful closing!